r-world-devs/GitStats/tests/testthat/_snaps/00-get_orgs-GitLab.md

     Message
       > [Host:GitLab][Engine:GraphQL] Pulling organizations...
       x GraphQL returned errors.
-      x Your GraphQL does not see some fields specified in query. x Check version of your GitLab.
+      x Your GraphQL does not recognize [groups] field. x Check version of your GitLab.

 # if get_orgs_from_host runs into GraphQL error, it switches to REST API